 These three examples make me think that retailers need to behave more like those aforementioned galleries, spas and theme parks.
 Experiences need to be updated regularly, changing with the seasons and brand stories creating moments of punctuation in the days, weeks and months.

 Give people reason to come and to return.
-Think beyond product sales and create cultural connections that resonate with audiences, giving them experiences that can’t be created online.
+Retailers are going beyond just thinking about product sales and create cultural connections that resonate with audiences, giving them experiences that can’t be created online.
 People are hungry for conversational cachet: we’ve all spent too long behind screens and need the physical shock of the new to remind us just how bricks-and mortar retail can offer so much, especially when it borrows from unexpected sources.

 Adam Thompson is strategy director at Amplify, awarded Brand Experience Agency of the Decade in 2019, with clients including Airbnb, Google and Spotify.